kevmuv/Iris/README.md

 # Iris
-Python code used to visualize data from the Iris dataset from kagel
+Python code used to visualize data from the Iris dataset from kaggle
 ## Visualizing The Iris Dataset
 * In this project we sought to use the Iris dataset in an effort to visualize the data from the different variables into a comprehensive format.